Azure-Samples/iot-hub-node-ping/README.md

 Here is how to manually deploy the required dependencies for the node.js code:

   - bring up the Function blade in the Azure portal,
-  - click on the "Function App settings" link in the top right corner,
+  - click on the "Function App settings" link at the bottom of the left menu,
-  - select "Go to App Service Settings".
+  - select "Go to Kudu".
-  - Look for "Console" in the "Development Tools" section, and click on it.
-  - Once you are in the console, you should be directly in the folder D:\home\site\wwwroot.
-  - type the following commands:
+  - in the console, type the following commands:

      ```
-    cd iothubpingfunction
+     cd site/wwwroot/iothubpingfunction
      npm install
      ```

 Once you have run these commands, you can go back to the Function code and check that you are not getting the errors any longer.

 If you want to get started with Azure IoT Hub, visit [Azure.com/iotdev](http://azure.com/iotdev).